-- Delivering RSE in a sensitive way - Modelling positive attitudes to RSE - Monitoring progress - Responding to the needs of individual pupils - Ensuring they do not express personal views or beliefs when delivering the curriculum. - Planning lessons effectively, ensuring a range of appropriate teaching methods and resources are used to cover the content. - Modelling positive attitudes to RSE and health education. - Liaising with the SENCO about identifying and responding to the individual needs of pupils with SEND. - Liaising with the member of the SLT with responsibility for RSE_about key topics, resources and support for individual pupils. - Monitoring pupil progress in RSE and health education. - Reporting any concerns regarding the teaching of RSE or health education to the member of the SLT with responsibility for RSE - Reporting any safeguarding concerns or disclosures that pupils may make as a result of the subject content to the DSL, following the school's safeguarding procedures.
+- Delivering RSE in a sensitive way - Modelling positive attitudes to RSE - Monitoring progress - Responding to the needs of individual pupils - Ensuring they do not express personal views or beliefs when delivering the curriculum. - Planning lessons effectively, ensuring a range of appropriate teaching methods and resources are used to cover the content. - Modelling positive attitudes to RSE and health education. - Liaising with the SENCO about identifying and responding to the individual needs of pupils with SEND. - Liaising with the member of the SLT with responsibility for RSE_about key topics, resources and support for individual pupils. - Monitoring pupil progress in RSE and health education. - Reporting any concerns regarding the teaching of RSE or health education to the member of the SLT with responsibility for RSE

+- Reporting any safeguarding concerns or disclosures that pupils may make as a result of the subject content to the DSL, following the school's safeguarding procedures. - Providing an inclusive approach to their lesson delivery.

-7.5 The SENCO
+7.6 The SENCO